-- young people and adults alike are engaged on a lifetime’s journey of learning
+- young people are engaged on a joyful lifetime of learning

 - each person is uniquely valued

 - gifts, potential and spirituality are nurtured and developed

 - the academy community is welcoming for those of all faiths and none

 We believe in providing opportunities for our full academy community to develop as children of God – to deepen their learning, develop their sense of identity and become active members in the wider community.